infozenfrance/Phraseanet-Docs/en/User/Guide/Thesaurus.rst

 ----------------------

-The candidate terms are terms and expressions linked to branches of the thesaurus bu are not part of it.
+The candidate terms are terms and expressions linked to branches of the thesaurus but are not part of it.
 These terms can either come from information extracted from the metadatas of a file that was added, or from the information types from the Edit form of the records.